Fullscreen/sortjitsu/README.md

 Sortjitsu assumes a few things about the HTML and the URL structure on the page which it is initialized.
-The `DATA_SORTABLE` selector is required on an element that wraps the main content which will be filtered.
+The `DATA_SORTABLE` selector is required on an element that wraps the main content which will be sorted.
 From there the data fields must match the value after `?sort=` in the url to be sorted.

 Below is an example of how sortjitsu could be structured in HTML and initialized in javascript.